Working Groups: Commercial | Residential | Connectivity

 OpenADR Alliance announces first certified EcoPort™ products

-Published by GlobeNewswire: The OpenADR Alliance announced that two major water heating manufacturers, Rheem and American Standard Water Heaters, have achieved EcoPort certification, the Alliance's newest certification program.
+Published by GlobeNewswire: The OpenADR Alliance announced that two major water heating manufacturers have achieved EcoPort certification, the Alliance's newest certification program.

-In addition, a component module provider e-Radio Inc. also achieved EcoPort certification.
 EcoPort, the consumer-facing brand for the ANSI/CTA-2045 technical standard was created by a collaborative group of utilities, manufacturers, and government stakeholders, and helps local electric utilities support water heaters and other appliances as part of peak-load management or other customer programs.
-October 26, 2022
+(October 26, 2022)

 • News: